Stephen P. Morse , San Francisco

 Our website determines the ED for you by consulting tables that were generated from the T1224/T1210 microfilm and other sources.
 These tables contain all streets that are in each ED for selected large cities.
 So you enter your street and the website can tell you which EDs that street passes through.
 If it is contained in only one ED, your task of finding the ED is finished.
 Otherwise you can enter additional (cross) streets and the website will list all EDs common to those streets.
 By entering enough additional streets, the website will be able to narrow the possibilities down to only a single ED.
 If there are still multiple EDs after entering the cross streets, then enter additional streets to complete the closed city block.

-206. How can I use this One-Step website to find cross streets that are near the address that I'm looking for?
+206b.
+How can I use this One-Step website to find cross streets (and back street) that are near the address that I'm looking for?

-A quick way to do this is to use the website to select a street, type in a house number, and then click the appropriate map button.
-This will send a command to another website (either MapQuest, Google Maps, or Yahoo Maps) to display a modern-day map of the area that includes the address.
-If the street names and house numbers have not changed since your target census year (190 to 1940), then the cross streets will show up on the map.
+A quick way to find these streets is to use the website to select a street, type in a house number, and then click the appropriate map button.
+This will send a request to another website (either MapQuest, Google Maps, or Yahoo Maps) to display a modern-day map of the area that includes the address.
+If the street names and house numbers have not changed since your target census year (1880 to 1940), then the cross streets will show up on the map.

 If there have been significant changes since your census date, it will be necessary to seek out a map from that time period.
 Such maps can sometimes be found in city directories.
 Also local and state historical societies usually have old maps, and will often look up a street on a telephone request.